jc030201/odin-recipes/README.md

 # odin-recipes

-Basic HTML website for various Asian recipes.
+Basic HTML website for various recipes from Shokugeki no Soma.